 - The Sendai eathquake and tsunami of 2011 impacted the production of car components, including electronics, resulting in assembly line disruptions accross the world.

-- A local event, floods in the Tchao Phrya river around Bangkok disrupted a quarter of the global hard drive production, impacting personal computer providers.
+- A local event, floods in the Tchao Phrya river around Bangkok disrupted a quarter of the global hard drive production, impacting personal computer manufacturers, distributors and retailers.

 - In 2017, Hurricane Harvey landfall in Texas and Louisiana, distrupting major petrochamical clusters and the provision of plastics.

-A global event such as the Covid-19 pandemic has multifaceted impacts that are much more complex to assess than single events.
+A global event such as the Covid-19 pandemic has multifaceted impacts that are much more complex to assess than a single event.